Table of Contents

 However, the reality is a fact, it is what exists, rather than what we conceived or imagined.
 Reality encompasses everything that exists, everything we can experience.

 It includes the past, present, future, and everything in between.
 Reality can also be called objective reality because it’s what everyone agrees on.
 This type of reality is independent of individual beliefs or opinions, and it doesn’t change according to circumstances or personal feelings.

 In the corridors of philosophy, reality is what it is – real, irrespective of our thoughts or ideas about it.
 It can be a subjective term based on one’s understanding of things.

 Perception is one’s understanding of reality.
 It is how one sees the world.
 Perception can be influenced by many factors including cultural background, personal experiences, and sensory input.
 Reality is the state of things as they exist.
 It’s based on facts.

-We all have different perceptions about reality, and this can lead to misunderstandings between people, especially in the workplace.
-The only way to find out what the reality is, is to look at the facts and not just our perception of it.
+We all have different perceptions of reality, and this can lead to misunderstandings between people, especially in the workplace.
+The only way to find out what is reality is to look at the facts and not just our perception of it.

 A scenario to demonstrate the importance of discerning perception from reality in the workplace is as follows: